mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - Value Range
      - Description
    * - MS_FORMAT_MODE
-     - Set the default preferred format for Ascend and graph compilation grade O2 processes, with the entire network set to ND format
+     - Set the default preferred format for Ascend and GE backend, with the entire network set to ND format
      - Integer
      - 1: The operator prioritizes the ND format.